How to pick a good campsite

 • Do not set-up shelter underneath dead or dying trees.
 If a strong wind or storm occurs, the branches are likely to drop on your tent.

-• Ensure there is a large enough area to support your tent free from rocks, stumps, and roots.
+• Ensure there is a sufficient area to support your tent free from rocks, stumps, and roots.

 • If the ground is sloped, arrange your tent so that you will sleep with your head elevated.

-Water Sources: Ideally, you want to camp near a slow moving water source, such as a spring.
-Spring water is usually cleaner and quieter.
+Ideally, you want to camp near a slow-moving water source that you can use for potable water, such as a spring.
+Springs are often quieter and provide soothing “white noise” for sleeping.
 Drinking from river water (even after treating) is usually not recommended.
-On the flip side, insects will be much less near fast moving water sources as it is not conducive for breeding.
+On the flip side, insects are less prevalent near fast moving water sources since it is not conducive for breeding.

-• Keep about 200 feet away from any water source so you do not contaminate the source.
-Mosquitoes and other bugs tend to be much more prevalent near water sources (especially stagnant).
+• Keep about 200 feet away from any water, so you do not contaminate the source.
+Mosquitoes and other bugs tend to congregate near slow or stagnant water sources.

-Rare Vegetation: Do not disturb or camp near rare plants, on alpine areas, or other sensitive vegetation.
+Rare Vegetation: Do not disturb or camp near rare plants or other sensitive vegetation.
 It can take years for these areas to recover.

 Fires: Do not make a fire unless it is permitted in the area.
-Fires are usually permitted in national forests, but not always.
-If fires are permitted, burn only dead wood and burn in an existing fire ring.
+Fires are usually allowed in national forests, but not always.
+If fires are permitted, burn only dead wood in an existing fire ring.
 We see signs of people sawing off branches of live trees in desperation of finding firewood.
-This is not only terrible to the tree, but worthless for a fire as live wood is extremely difficult to burn.
+This is not just terrible to the tree but is worthless as firewood because live wood contains water and is extremely difficult to burn.
 If no fire ring is present, build up a ring with rocks.
 Be sure to put the rocks back where you found them once you leave the campsite.

 Related Posts: